miklevin/Pipulate.com/software.md

 Now we've got our weekly per-keyword/per-url GSC metrics on our drive we can easily load and do different investigations without hitting the GSC API over and over.
-The advantages are both speed and having the power of the Pandas to do your analysis.
+The advantages are both speed and having the power of Pandas and other Python packages to do your analysis.

 We can many aggregation questions involving sums and averages of clicks, impressions and position.
 So first we're going to do some investigations with "flat think".
 It's not the best way for SEO, but it will get us plotting some graphs right away.

+#### Graphing Time Series Vs. GSC Metrics

 ```python
 import pandas as pd